Best New & Used Handicap Vans For Sale

 #1: All Handicap Accessible Parking Spaces are the Same.

 Not all handicap-accessible parking spaces are the same.
-The areas with the striped lines directly next to a standard handicap accessible parking spot are typically marked with an “Accessible Vans” sign.
-These spots are wider than the ordinary accessible parking spaces, often used by people with disabilities who are not driving wheelchair accessible vehicles.
+The areas with the striped lines directly next to a standard handicap-accessible parking spot are typically marked with an “Accessible Vans” sign.
+These spots are wider than the ordinary accessible parking spaces, often used by people with disabilities who are not driving wheelchair-accessible vehicles.
 The extra space allows for a wheelchair vehicle ramp to deploy from the van or SUV or for people that need extra space to access and transfer to their wheelchair.

 #2: I Can Park in a Striped Area Next to a Handicap Accessible Parking Space.